Supply depot

+Supply depots are a type of military installation used by militaries to store battlefield supplies temporarily on or near the front lines until they can be distributed to military units.
+Supply depots are responsible for nearly all other types of materiel, except ammunition.

+Supply depots are usually run by a logistics officer who is responsible for allocating supplies as necessary to units who request them.

+Due to their vulnerability, supply depots are often the targets of enemy raids.
+In more modern times, depots have been targeted by long range artillery, long-range missiles, and bomber aircraft, due to the advantage that disrupted logistics can give to a belligerent force.

+Types of supply depots include base, station, forward, and reserve supply depots.

+Ammunition dump

 An ammunition dump, ammunition supply point (ASP), ammunition handling area (AHA) or ammunition depot is a military storage facility for live ammunition and explosives.

 The storage of live ammunition and explosives is inherently hazardous.
 There is the potential for accidents in the unloading, packing, and transfer of ammunition.
 Great care is taken in handling these dangerous explosives so as not to harm personnel or nearby ammunition.

 Despite the intensive preventive measures they get, ammunition depots around the world suffer from non-combat fires and explosions.
 Although this is a rare occurrence, there are devastating consequences when it does happen.
 Usually, an ammunition depot experiencing even minor explosions in one of its sites/buildings is immediately evacuated together with surrounding civilian areas.
 Thus, all of the stored ammunition is left to detonate itself completely for days or weeks, with very limited attempts at firefighting from a safe distance.
 If the ammunitions are artillery shells and other heavy types, the whole depot site affected is typically leveled.